SMPyBandits/SMPyBandits/README.md

 ----

 ## :boom: TODO
-- clean up code
+- [x] clean up code
-- pass to Python 3.5
+- [X] pass it to Python 3.5 (while still being valid Python 2.7)
-- improve it : add all the bandits algorithms, more arms (Gaussian, Exponentials, ...)
+- [ ] improve it : add all the bandits algorithms, more arms (Gaussian, Exponentials, ...)
-- add my aggregated bandit algorithms, explore it and understand it better
+- [X] add my aggregated bandit algorithm
+- [ ] explore it and understand it better
-- document it a little bit
+- [ ] document all that, at least a little bit
+- [ ] see if [exhaustive grid search](http://scikit-learn.org/stable/modules/grid_search.html#exhaustive-grid-search) could be easily used (but it won't be online!)
-- publish it on GitHub
+- [ ] keep publishing it on GitHub, make the repository public
+- [ ] use [hdf5](https://www.hdfgroup.org/HDF5/) with [`h5py`](http://docs.h5py.org/en/latest/quick.html#core-concepts) to store the data
+- [ ] implement some algorithms from [this repository](https://github.com/johnmyleswhite/BanditsBook/blob/master/python/algorithms/exp3/exp3.py)

 ----